Last updated: March 9, 2026

 7.2.
 The Breakout Strategy (Trend Reversal)

-This strategy signals a potential end to the current trend and the start of a new one.
+This strategy signals the potential exhaustion of the current trend and the birth of a new direction.

 The breakout strategy